Host your blog on a subdirectory using Cloudflare Workers

 Go to Hyvor Blogs Console → Settings → API Keys and generate a Delivery API key.

-Generate Delivery API key in the Hyvor Blogs Console
+Delivery API key

 Generate Delivery API Key